MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-outlook-rules-forms-attack.md

 ## Secure Office 365 like a cybersecurity pro
 Your Office 365 subscription comes with a powerful set of security capabilities that you can use to protect your data and your users.
 Use the [Office 365 security roadmap: Top priorities for the first 30 days, 90 days, and beyond](https://support.office.com/en-us/article/Office-365-security-roadmap-Top-priorities-for-the-first-30-days-90-days-and-beyond-28c86a1c-e4dd-4aad-a2a6-c768a21cb352) to implement Microsoft recommended best practices for securing your Office 365 tenant.
 - Tasks to accomplish in the first 30 days.
 These have immediate affect and are low-impact to your users.
 - Tasks to accomplish in 90 days.
-These take a bit more time to plan and implement but greatly improve your security posture
+These take a bit more time to plan and implement but greatly improve your security posture.
 - Beyond 90 days.
 These enhancements build in your first 90 days work.

 ## See also:
 - [Malicious Outlook Rules](https://silentbreaksecurity.com/malicious-outlook-rules/) by SilentBreak Security Post about Rules Vector provides a detailed review of how the Outlook Rules.
 - [MAPI over HTTP and Mailrule Pwnage ](https://sensepost.com/blog/2016/mapi-over-http-and-mailrule-pwnage/) on the Sensepost blog about Mailrule Pwnage discusses a tool called Ruler that lets you exploit mailboxes through Outlook rules.
-- [Outlook forms and shells](https://sensepost.com/blog/2017/outlook-forms-and-shells/) on the Sensepost blog about Forms Threat Vector:
+- [Outlook forms and shells](https://sensepost.com/blog/2017/outlook-forms-and-shells/) on the Sensepost blog about Forms Threat Vector.
 - [Ruler Codebase](https://github.com/sensepost/ruler)
 - [Ruler Indicators of Compromise](https://github.com/sensepost/notruler/blob/master/iocs.md)